 A statistically robust analysis of bivariate flood drivers requires an extensive set of high-quality observations.
 Studies based on observations from gauge data have therefore provided an overview of the compound flood potential globally, but are strongly biased towards gauge-rich areas.
 In the case of Ward et al. (2018), this resulted in a selection of 187 pairs of stations located mainly around the coasts of North America, Europe, Australia, and Japan.
 Non-stationarities in the observations may be present due to anthropogenic activities, such as water extractions, dam construction, and land-use changes.
 These factors increase the complexity of the signal and make the attribution of the dependence to synoptic meteorological drivers challenging.
 One way to address these limitations is by using hydrodynamic models to simulate river discharge and storm surge, and using these simulated time-series for the statistical analysis of compound flood potential.
 Such an approach has been carried out for the European (Bevacqua et al., 2019; Paprotny et al., 2018a) and the Australian coastlines (Wu et al., 2018).

-In this paper, we identify hotspot regions for compound floods from riverine and coastal floods along the entire global coastline by taking advantage of the extensive spatial and temporal coverage from a global river discharge and a global storm surge model.
+In this paper, we identify potential hotspot regions for compound floods from riverine and coastal floods along the entire global coastline by taking advantage of the extensive spatial and temporal coverage from a global river discharge and a global storm surge model.
 In doing so, we provide a first statistical assessment of the compound flood potential in areas where observations from discharge and tide gauges are absent or insufficient.
 We do not limit our analysis to one specific statistical approach, but purposefully examine the compound flood potential by analysing both the timing between river discharge and storm surge extremes, and their dependence.
 We further suggest and apply a new methodology to quantify compound flood hazard that integrates these characteristics while fully capturing both extreme marginal distributions.
 Finally, we exemplify the critical influence of the dependence structure on the probability of compound discharge and coastal flood events by means of a case study example in Madagascar.
 Therefore, our global analysis should be considered as a first step towards statistically characterising compound flooding from extreme river discharge and storm surge worldwide.

 This paper is divided in four parts, as follows.
 Section 2 introduces the global datasets used and the method developed for this study.
 Section 3 presents the results and discusses the observed spatial patterns of high (low) compound flood potential based on previous literature.
-We also emphasise the implication of compound flood events for flood hazard quantification by looking at a selected location in Madagascar.
-The limitations of our study, as well as the conclusions and outlook for future research are presented in Section 4.
+We also emphasise the implication of compound flood events for flood hazard quantification by looking at a selected location in Madagascar and the limitations of our study.
+The conclusions and outlook for future research are presented in Section 4.

 2 Data and Methods